dawbarton/dawbarton.github.io/index.md

-@def title = "Homepage of Dr David AW Barton"
+@def title = "David AW Barton &mdash; homepage"

+# Note

+I'm currently migrating this site to be a static site built with Franklin.jl &mdash; there might be a few issues to be resolved!
+(E.g., the blog...)

 # About me